Brand development that increases sales velocity, guaranteed.

 Product Line Extension Example (done wrong)

 Regarding product line extension examples, Coke 2.0 is as bad as it comes.
 Coke 2 was a failure, and it cost the company a fortune.
-Not only did it hurt revenues, but it hurt their overall brand image.
+Not only did it hurt revenues, but it also hurt their overall brand image.

 Eventually, they brought back the original formula as Coke Cola Classic, but in time, 2.0 floundered away, and Coke Cola Classic became, well, Coke.